Introductory courses in Physics: choosing the right one for you

 PHY 123 -Critical Thinking and Science for Future Leaders 3 credits.
 A critical analysis of contemporary science and physics topics.
 The primary goal of this course is development of the critical thinking skills and habits of mind necessary to think like a leader.

 Courses designed for science majors (All of these courses meet three lecture hours and three lab hours per week):

 PHY 230 - 231 Physics for Scientists and Engineers I & II 4 credits each.
 This two-semester sequence is the first requirement towards a degree in Physics.
 It is required for physics, chemistry, biochemistry, and computer science (general program) majors.
 It will also satisfy the physics requirement for pre-engineering, biology, medical and other health-professions schools, and earth science.
 Calculus is used extensively so students should not register for PHY 230 unless they have either completed, or will take concurrently, MAT 150.
-Students should usually have also taken either high school physics or an elementary college-level introduction to physics such as PHY 100 or 111.
-PHY 230 is offered during the day in the fall semester and in the evening in the first summer session.
-PHY 231 is offered during the day in the spring semester and in the evening in the second summer session.
+Students should usually have also taken either high school physics or an elementary college-level introduction to physics such as PHY 100.